-

 WHY COACHING?

-• Because students lack work experience and are apprehensive about their final semester internship
+- Because students lack professional experience and are apprehensive about their final semester internship

 COACHING FOR WHAT?

-• To feel supported in the event of difficulty or in the implementation of a project
+- To feel supported in the event of difficulty or in implementing a project

 COACHING BY WHOM?